Below are the 27 page ranking factors you need to pay the closest attention to for on-page SEO in 2022.

 21. Length Of Dwell Time

-Dwell Time is the amount of time someone spends on your page consuming your content after finding you through a search result.
+Dwell Time is the amount of time someone spends on your page consuming your content after finding you through search results.

-Let’s say I want to search for “How to cook jasmine rice”.
+Let’s say I want to check the Google search results for “How to cook jasmine rice”.

-I pop that into Google and because I’m human, I click the top result:
+I pop that into Google and because I’m human, I click the top search result:

 What’s going to happen when I land on that page is one of three possible outcomes: